 At noon, there was a communal luncheon (Kiddush) in the main ballroom downstairs.
 Sometimes I would get invited to someone's house for another lunch after the ballroom luncheon.
 I would then go home for a few hours and return to the synagogue closer to the end of the Sabbath for more prayers and another simple meal and lecture in the ballroom.
 It was quite a bit of walking, talking, listening, praying on a day that was meant to be restful.

-And so, I began going to the synagogue on the Sabbath thinking that was the proper way to observe it since that is what many were doing.
+And so, I began going to the synagogue on the Sabbath thinking that was the proper way to observe the Sabbath since that is what many were doing.

 I did that for the next few years.